The Twelve (comics): Premise

 Writer J. Michael Straczynski said in July 2007 that the story concerns 12 superhumans randomly kidnapped by the Nazis during World War II to study their powers for the Nazis' "Master Race" efforts.
 The superhumans were put in cryonic suspended-animation until the present day, when a construction project in Berlin, Germany inadvertently uncovers them.
 The series explores the culture shock of people from the 1940s being revived in the present day: "I wanted to explore their reactions to us, and our reactions to them ... what was good about the World War II period that we lost, and what was not so good about it that we've eliminated in all but them".

 Publication history

-In early 2009, Marvel editor-in-chief Joe Quesada announced a hiatus followiug issue #8 (Nov.
+In early 2009, Marvel editor-in-chief Joe Quesada announced a hiatus following issue #8 (Nov.
 2008) because of Straczynski's increased demand as a screenwriter after the success of Changeling, and artist Weston's having working on concept art and storyboarding on a separate film project.
 The series remained on indefinite hiatus throughout 2009.
 In February 2010, Straczynski said that the series would be resuming later that year.
 In November of that year, with no further issues having appeared, Straczynski said Weston "has now caught up on the artwork", without specifying an issue or page-count, and that he intended to continue scripting.
 According to news site Bleeding Cool, as of April 2011, Weston had just begun inking pencils for issue eleven.
 The Twelve was completed in September.
 Issues 9 & 10 came out in February 2012, #11 in March, and #12 in April.